+The Wild Ones.
 The ‘60s produced some of the best remembered rock ‘n’ roll hits of all time.
 Caloundra’s own rock ‘n’ roll legend, Tony Worsley, takes Robin Storey back to time of sex, drugs and rock ‘n’ roll.

 When you walk into Tony Worsley’s Velvet Waters Restaurant in Caloundra you are instantly transported back in time.
 The walls are crammed with memorabilia from the ‘60s and ‘70s – framed EP and LP records, posters, magazine covers and newspaper clippings of the great Aussie rock ‘n’ rollers of the era – The Bee Gees, Johnny O’Keefe, Col Joye, Little Pattie and Russell Morris, to name just a few.
 And of course Tony himself, the front man for the Blue Jays, who had number of Top 10 Hits in the ‘60s, including ‘Raining in My Heart,’ ‘Knock on Wood,’ ‘Something Got a Hold on Me,’ and their biggest hit ‘Velvet Waters,’ after which Tony named his restaurant.